• Skip to primary navigation

 How to Make S'mores Brownies

-These S'mores Brownies are extremely simple to make and the results are unreal.
+These S'mores Brownies are extremely simple to make, and the results are unreal.
 Trust me!
-There are two essential components for this recipe: the brownie layer and the marshmallow meringue topping!
+This recipe has two essential components: the brownie layer and the marshmallow meringue topping!

 To assemble and bake the S’mores Brownies, you’ll first line an 8×8 pan with parchment paper; this will help remove the brownies once they have cooled.
 After the pan is lined with parchment paper, arrange graham crackers in a single layer on the bottom of the pan.
-You’ll need a total of 4 1/2 graham crackers to cover the bottom of an 8×8 pan.
+You’ll need a total of 4 1/2 graham cracker sheets to cover the bottom of an 8×8-inch pan.

 Next, you'll mix your brownie batter, then pour and carefully spread the batter onto the graham crackers and bake at 350°F (180°C) for 30-35 minutes, or until a toothpick comes out with moist crumbs.
-Then you'll let the brownies cool completely while you make the Marshmallow Meringue.
+Then you'll let the brownies cool completely while you make the marshmallow meringue frosting.

 S'mores Brownies